DenisBuserski/email-sender/README.md

 ### Case 3
 The logic in this case is to check if we have all 3 events("Event-1", "Event-2", "Event-3") for a particular day.
+The logic can be seen [here](https://github.com/DenisBuserski/email-sender/blob/main/src/main/java/org/example/dbcheck/EventServiceImpl.java).
+If we don't have all 3 events for they day an email will be sent.

 ![Output](https://github.com/DenisBuserski/email-sender/blob/main/case-3.png)

 The service can be extended by adding more cases.
 For each one of them you would need to have the a specific implementation, how it will be processed, what message needs to be prepared and sent.

 ## How to run it on my machine?
-To run the service on your machine you would need to clone the repository on you PC and run it via IntelliJ.
+To run the service on your machine you would need to clone the repository on you PC.
 When this part is done, start the service from [here](https://github.com/DenisBuserski/email-sender/blob/main/src/main/java/org/example/Application.java).
-When the program starts you can type "1" or "2" depending on the case you want to check.
+When the program starts you can type "1", "2" or "3" depending on the case you want to check.
+For "Case-3", yo would need to have the DB [setup](https://github.com/DenisBuserski/email-sender/blob/main/src/main/resources/data.sql).
 Keep in mind that in order for the service to send an email you have to modify the [email configuration](https://github.com/DenisBuserski/email-sender/blob/main/src/main/java/org/example/email/EmailConfiguration.java).
-If you still have issues receving the email, you might want to check the [properties](https://github.com/DenisBuserski/email-sender/blob/main/src/main/java/org/example/Application.java).